QuintessaQ/CS_interview_cheatsheet/OOP_related.md

         my_car.wheels #0
         ```
     - java static attribute: ~ class variables
+        - static is used for a constant variable or a method that is same for every instance of a class
+        -  ``Non-static variable cannot be referenced from a static context``
+            ```
+            class MyProgram
+            {
+                int count = 0;
+                public static void main(String[] args)
+                {
+                    System.out.println(count);
+                }
+            }
+            ```
+        - static methods
+            - They can directly call other static methods only.
+            - They can access static data directly.
 - public vs. private
     - java attributes usually private or protected (limit access to classes in the same package, if subclass need direct access to them).
 Limit access from code outside the class, but can use setters and getters
     - python has non-public instance variale, beginning with single underscore, e.g. ``self._cupholder = 6``, but only a naming convention, can still access it directly, but will issue a warning in IDE